Authorities tried earlier to visit house where Ohio women found

 Monday evening's rescue, described as a "miracle" by one family member, unfolded with a frantic emergency call from a woman who told a 911 operator she was Amanda Berry, the subject of years of searches.

-Berry had escaped from the two-story house in the low-income neighborhood on Cleveland's West Side with the help of a neighbor who told police he heard screaming and helped her kick out a locked screen door.
+Berry had escaped from the two-story house in the low-income neighbourhood on Cleveland's West Side with the help of a neighbour who told police he heard screaming and helped her kick out a locked screen door.

 SEARCHES OVER THE YEARS